-The OSP P.Activ_Auth "Active Authentication" addresses the active authentication protocol as described in [ICAO-9303].
+The OSP P.Active_Auth "Active Authentication" addresses the active authentication protocol as described in [ICAO-9303].
 The TOE environment will detect partly forged logical MRTD data by means of digital signature which will be created according to OE.Active_Auth_Sign "Active Authentication of logical MRTD by Signature" and verified by the inspection system according to OE.Active_Auth_Verif "Verification by Active Authentication".
-This is possible only because genuine TOE enforce AA as specified in OT.Activ_Auth_Proof.
+This is possible only because genuine TOE enforce AA as specified in OT.Active_Auth_Proof.

 The threat T.Counterfeit "MRTD's chip addresses the attack of unauthorized copy or reproduction of the genuine MRTD chip.
-This attack is thwarted by chip an identification and authenticity proof required by OT.Chip_Auth_Proof "Proof of travel document's chip authentication" and OE.Active_Auth_Verif "Verification by Active Authentication" using an authentication key pair to be generated by the issuing State or Organisation.
+This attack is thwarted by chip an identification and authenticity proof required by OT.Chip_Auth_Proof "Proof of travel document's chip authentication" using an authentication key pair to be generated by the issuing State or Organisation.
 The Public Chip Authentication Key has to be written into EF.DG14 and signed by means of Documents Security Objects as demanded by OE.Auth_Key_MRTD.
 "MRTD Authentication Key".
 According to OE.Exam_MRTD "Examination of the physical part of the travel document" the General Inspection system has to perform the Chip Authentication Protocol to verify the authenticity of the travel MRTD's chip.
-According to OT.Prot_Abuse-Func "Protection against Abuse of Functionality", OT.Prot_Inf_Leak "Protection against Information Leakage", OT.Prot_Phys-Tamper "Protection against Physical Tampering" protect the manipulation or the disclosure of the User Data stored to avoid any reproduction.

 The threat T.Forgery "Forgery of data on MRTD's chip" addresses the fraudulent alteration of the complete stored logical MRTD or any part of it.
 The security objective OT.AC_Pers "Access Control for Personalization of logical MRTD" requires the TOE to limit the write access for the logical MRTD to the trustworthy Personalization Agent (cf. OE.Personalization).
 The TOE will protect the integrity of the stored logical MRTD according the security objective OT.Data_Int "Integrity of personal data" and OT.Prot_Phys-Tamper "Protection against Physical Tampering".
 The examination of the presented MRTD passport book according to OE.Exam_MRTD "Examination of the MRTD passport book" shall ensure that passport book does not contain a sensitive contactless chip which may present the complete unchanged logical MRTD.
-The TOE environment will detect partly forged logical MRTD data by means of digital signature which will be created according to OE.Pass_Auth_Sign "Authentication of logical MRTD by Signature" and verified by the inspection system according to OE.Passive_Auth_Verif "Verification by Passive Authentication
+The TOE environment will detect partly forged logical MRTD data by means of digital signature which will be created according to OE.Pass_Auth_Sign "Authentication of logical MRTD by Signature" and verified by the inspection system according to OE.Passive_Auth_Verif "Verification by Passive Authentication in the "Operational Use" phase is effectively prevented.
+Therefore attacks intending to abuse functionality in order to disclose or manipulate critical (User) Data or to affect the TOE in such a way that security features or TOE's functions may be bypassed, deactivated, changed or explored shall be effectively countered.

 The threat T.Abuse-Func "Abuse of Functionality" addresses attacks of misusing MRTD's functionality to disable or bypass the TSFs.
-The security objective for the TOE OT.Prot_Abuse-Func "Protection against abuse of functionality" ensures that the usage of functions which may not be used in the "Operational Use" phase is effectively prevented.
-Therefore attacks intending to abuse functionality in order to disclose or manipulate critical (User) Data or to affect the TOE in such a way that security features or TOE's functions may be bypassed, deactivated, changed or explored shall be effectively countered.
+The security objective for the TOE OT.Prot_Abuse-Func "Protection against abuse of functionality" ensures that the usage of functions which may not be used

 The threats T.Information_Leakage "Information Leakage from MRTD's chip", T.Phys-Tamper "Physical Tampering" and T.Malfunction "Malfunction due to Environmental Stress" are typical for integrated circuits like smart cards under direct attack with high attack potential.
-The protection of the TOE against these threats is addressed by the directly related security objectives OT.Prot_Inf_Leak "Protection against Information Leakage", OT.Prot_Phys-Tamper "Protection against Physical Tampering" and OT.Prot_Malfunction "Protection against Malfunctions".
+The protection of the TOE against these threats is addressed respectively by the directly related security objectives OT.Prot_Inf_Leak "Protection against Information Leakage", OT.Prot_Phys-Tamper "Protection against Physical Tampering" and OT.Prot_Malfunction "Protection against Malfunctions".